intel/llvm/sycl/doc/extensions/experimental/sycl_ext_intel_esimd/README.md

 To run on an Intel GPU device through the Level Zero backend:
 > `$ SYCL_DEVICE_FILTER=level_zero:gpu ./a.out`

-The resulting executable (`a.out`) can only be run on Intel GPU hardware, such as Intel(R) UHD Graphics 600 or later.
+The resulting executable (`a.out`) can only be run on Intel GPU hardware, such as Intel(R) UHD Graphics 600 or later under native mode.
 The DPC++ runtime automatically recognizes ESIMD kernels and dispatches their execution, so no additional setup is needed.
-Both Linux and Windows platforms are supported, including OpenCL and Level Zero backends.
+Both Linux and Windows platforms are supported for native mode, including OpenCL and Level Zero backends.

 Regular SYCL and ESIMD kernels can co-exist in the same translation unit and in the same application, however interoperability (e.g. invocation of ESIMD functions from a standard SYCL code) between them is not yet supported.

+#### Running ESIMD code under emulation mode

+Under Linux environment, the same resulting executable file can be run on CPU under emulation mode.
+The ESIMD_EMULATOR backend emulates GPU hardware using software multi-threading supported by Linux host machine.
+This means that the executable file can be run and debugged like normal x86_64 Linux application without Intel GPU hardware.
+Limitations applied, such as max number of hardware threads emulated for kernel execution or only ESIMD kernels being supported.

+To run under emulation through ESIMD_EMULATOR backend:
+> `$ SYCL_DEVICE_FILTER=ext_intel_esimd_emulator:gpu ./a.out`

 #### Restrictions